tbishaw-stat6250/course-questions-wiki/week-02/README.md

 [Course Textbook Chapter 1, Problem 1]
+- Question (who7-stat6250): Would it be considered a variable if not data is stored in any of the variables?

 [Course Textbook Chapter 1, Problem 2]
+- Question (who7-stat6250): Would the command "run;" be counted as a program step?

 [Course Textbook Chapter 1, Problem 3]
+- Question (who7-stat6250): Why would we use a numeric variable is char variable covers both numeric and characters?

 [Course Textbook Chapter 1, Problem 4]
+- Question (who7-stat6250): What are the other types of data in SAS?

 [Course Textbook Chapter 1, Problem 5]
+- Question (who7-stat6250): Why is underscore the only special character that can be used as a part of a variable name?

 [Course Textbook Chapter 1, Problem 8]
+- Question (who7-stat6250): What are the maximum length in a numeric variable?